bonfire-networks/bonfire-app/docs/DEPLOY.md

 ### Further information on config

-The app needs some environment variables to be configured in order to work.
-The easy way to manage that is whit the `just` commands which take care of loading the environment for you.

 In the `./config/` (which is a symbolic link to the config of the flavour you choose to run) directory of the codebase, there are following config files:

 - `config.exs`: default base configuration, which itself loads many other config files, such as one for each installed Bonfire extension.